And this is how we start to heal . . .

 So this Michael Stipe and Chris Martin rendition of In the Sun has been playing in my head all week long.
 I keep hearing, “May God’s love be with you always, always . . .”
-It probably goes without saying, but wether you believe in God or not, or think I am a nut for believing in something so intangable really isn’t the point right now.
+It probably goes without saying, but whether you believe in God or think I am a nut for believing in something so intangible really isn’t the point.
 You see, as I listen to these words, I keep thinking how nice it is to feel like there is something out there greater than myself; maybe even something or someone, who actually knows my heart and knows my pain.
 Religion and politics aside, these healing thoughts are a tiny bit of what is helping me through.

 We take our respective rock-star-buckled-safely-into-our-seats positions and usually end up singing our guts out.
 Literally my favorite part of our driving-rock-star-band is watching Eli from my rear-view mirror.
 I watch him as he intently listens for the guitar parts and strums along at just the right moment on his Electric Air Guitar.
 Nothing makes me happier then playing my Air Drums and singing my heart out in Eli’s rock and roll band, (even when both boys remind me to “stop singing” because I am the drummer and Kyle is actually the singer).

 Back to Friday afternoon.
 Because I was missing the boys and because I knew they would recognize Fix You as soon as they heard the very first chord, I asked them to come see me.
 As Kyle walked into my room, he turned his head toward the television, looked up at the screen and giggled.

 “Why is Daddy on the t.v.?”

 We couldn’t stop laughing as Kyle realized that the man on the television set wasn’t actually Daddy, but a man who as Kyle said, “just looks like Daddy” (Chris Martin).
 (Oh, if I only looked like Gwyneth!)